 [END EQUATION]

 The interpretation of the likelihood ratio is relatively simple.
-The diagnoses with likelihood ratio above 1 increase odds of mortality.
+The diagnoses with likelihood ratio above 1 increase the odds of mortality.
 The higher the number, the higher the risk of mortality.
 Diagnoses with a likelihood ratio less than 1 decrease the odds of mortality.
 The lower the number, the more likely they are to do so.

 A number of studies have already estimated the likelihood ratios associated with different diagnoses.
 These likelihood ratios were estimated using data from US Department of Veterans Affairs (VA) medical records for heart failure and for nursing home patients and are publicly available (Kheirbek, Alemi, and Fletcher 2015; Levy et al. 2015).
-To facilitate the estimation of these ratios for other populations, the SQL is provided in appendix A.
+To facilitate the estimation of these ratios for other populations, the SQL code is provided in appendix A.

 [H2] Adjustments for Repeated Diagnoses